futurepaul/simple-voltage-demo/README.md

 ```

 Because Polar uses self-signed certificates for https this override keeps things running smoothly.
 Obviously you wouldn't want this in production.

+# Other ways to talk to a node

+### ln-service

+If you're using node.js (or serverless), you might prefer the [ln-service](https://github.com/alexbosworth/ln-service/) for talking to your node over gRPC.
+Especially nice for doing subscriptions like [`subscribeToInvoice`](https://github.com/alexbosworth/ln-service/#subscribetoinvoice).

+Last hackathon I was at was won by someone using ln-service to communicate with a Voltage node: [Pleb.FM](https://github.com/atlantabitdevs/ln-jukebox/)

+### BTC Pay Server

+You can have BTC Pay server act as a "frontend" to your lightning node, both to display invoices and also to handle actions like webhooks.

+I used [BTC Pay for the OpenSats site](https://github.com/OpenSats/website/blob/master/pages/api/btcpay.ts) because we needed email receipts after payments.
+The frontend gets an invoice from BTC Pay, and once that invoice is paid it fires off a webhook to [Zaprite](https://zaprite.com/) which manages Stripe and BTC Pay payments in a central way.

+### LN Bits

+Another "frontend" for a lightning node is LNbits, which has its own simple API for create, pay, and check invoice.

+But what's super cool about LNbits is all the extensions: you might discover the app you want to build already exists as a LNbits extension!
+(There are two Pleb.FM alternatives on LNbits).
+LNBits also has extensions for paywalls, Lightning Address, PoS, and LNURLw to name a few.

 # glhf